2022 South Dakota elections: Public Utilities Commission

+Incumbent Republican Public Utilities Commissioner Chris Nelson won re-election.

 Ballot measures

 Constitutional Amendment C

 2022 South Dakota Amendment C was on the June 7 primary ballot.
 The amendment intended to require future ballot measures that would cost more than ten million dollars to receive 60% of the vote to be approved, instead of a simple majority.
 It was rejected by a significant margin.